 Look – food is an emotional thing and fear can stop us from doing tons of shit.

 You can be afraid, just don’t let it stop you from acting on things that you KNOW are good for you.

 Work on gently changing your mindset from “Holy fuck – I’m being deprived!” to “I am choosing this for myself”.

-When you remind yourself that this is your choice and you are playing an active role in creating exactly the life that you want, you will go from feeling helpless and scared to feeling powerful and strong.
+When you remind yourself that this is your choice and you’re playing an active role in creating exactly the life that you want, you’ll go from feeling helpless and scared to feeling powerful and strong.

 And then it’s just a matter of making a list of your best, most comforting comfort foods and then finding ways to tweak them into healthy versions.